Tooensure-OpenSource/com.tooensure.readyapp/README.md

 # The Ready App

-A notification messaging platform mobile application for android (currently) allowing businesses and entrepreneurs to notify a user when a product/service and complete or ready.
+A notification messaging platform mobile application for android (currently) allowing businesses and entrepreneurs to notify a user when a product/service is complete or ready.

-Sellers will be able to anonymously be able to do business with a seller for with out having a feeling if the user will be side tracked and buy from another seller.
+Sellers will anonymously be able to do business with a seller without having a feeling if the user will be side tracked and buy from another seller.

-Buyers will be able to notify the buyer of which product/service he/her desire, and seller will notify the buyer when that service/product is complete or ready.
+Buyers will be able to notify the buyer of a product/service he/her desire, and seller will notify the buyer when that service/product is complete or ready.